DIAGNijmegen/unicorn_eval/README.md

 ## 📤 Requesting New Adaptor Runs

-You can request us to apply additional adaptors to your **existing vision submission**.
+You can request us to apply additional adaptors to your **existing vision submission** without impacting your submission limit.

 ### 📧 Submission Instructions

 1. Go to your submission URL: `https://unicorn.grand-challenge.org/evaluation/<leaderboard-specific-number>/submissions/<your-submission-id>/`
    **(Use only this format — not other links)**

-2. For each submission that you want to rerun a new adaptor, specify:
+2. For each submission that you want to rerun with a new adaptor, specify:
    - The full submission link<br>
      _Example:_ `https://unicorn.grand-challenge.org/evaluation/30/submissions/bc9b9fe2-1f8d-4b9e-af7b-0edb87b127a4/`
    - The new adaptor(s) you want to apply (chosen from the [Supported Adaptors](src/unicorn_eval/adaptors/README.md)).<br>